sbtah/dark-search/README.md

 Welcome to Dark Search!

 Dark Search is a sophisticated Python-based search engine designed to delve into the depths of the internet.
-Crafted using: Django, Django-Ninja, Celery, Redis, postgresql, asyncio and tested with pytest and mypy.
+Crafted using: Django, Django-Ninja, pydantic, Celery, Redis, postgresql, asyncio and tested with pytest and mypy.
 This project is dedicated to unearthing Tor(onion) domains, while furnishing comprehensive information and insightful statistics about them.